peterhinch/micropython-samples/astronomy/README.md

 ```python
 from sched.sun_moon import RiSet
 ```
+## 1.4 Definitions

+Time is a slippery concept when applied to global locations.
+This document uses the following conventions:
+* `UTC` The international time standard based on the Greenwich meridian.
+* `LT (Local time)` Time as told on a clock at the device's location.
+May include daylight saving time (`DST`).
+* `MT (Machine time)` Time defined by the platform's hardware clock.
+* `LTO (Local time offset)` A `RiSet` instance contains a user supplied `LTO`.
+The class computes rise and set times in UTC, using `LTO` to output results in `LT` via `LT = UTC + LTO`.
+If an application maintains `LTO` to match `DST`, the rise and set times will be in `LT`.

 # 2. The RiSet class

-This holds the local geographic coordinates and the localtime offset relative to UTC.
-It is initialised to the current date and can provide the times of rise and set events occurring within a 24 hour window starting at 00:00:00 local time.
+This holds the local geographic coordinates and the local time offset (`LTO`).
-The `RiSet` instance's date may be changed allowing rise and set times to be retrieved for other 24 hour windows.
-In continuously running applications which must access current rise and set times the application should re-calculate (by issuing `.set_day()`) prior to retrieving that day's data.
+An instance is initialised to the current date (defined by `MT`) and can provide the times of rise and set events occurring within a 24 hour window starting at 00:00:00 `LT`.
+A `RiSet` instance's date may be changed allowing rise and set times to be retrieved for other 24 hour windows.
+Continuously running applications should detect machine time (`MT`) date rollover and cause `RiSet` instances to re-calculate rise and set times for the new day.
+This is done by issuing `.set_day()`.

 Rise and set times may be retrieved in various formats including seconds from local midnight: this may be used to enable the timing of actions relative to a